devoworm/AoDT/Moire Patterns for Developmental Data/README.md

 * motifs (grating), motifs are expressed in space and can overlap.
 Offset determines complex pattern formation.

-* another version of positional information.
+* another version of positional information (relative movement).
+Create a coordinate system for overlapping patterns and their interaction information.

 Genetic Algorithm/Artificial Life model: